The Bankrate promise

 8. Hire a reputable long-distance mover

 When comparing quotes, keep in mind that the cost can depend on how far the truck needs to travel, the weight of your furnishings and whether you’ll need packing or storage services.
-Be sure these are factored into the quotes so you have accurate estimates for your situation.
+Ask whether the move will be a partial or full load, and whether it’ll be direct or require multiple stops.
+Be sure these are factored into the quotes so you have accurate estimates.

 A remote closing is very much the same as the typical closing; it involves uploading notary documents and your ID online, then connecting with a notary over video.